pupil-labs/pupil-docs/neon/neon-player/annotation-player/index.md

 This plugin allows you to add annotations to your recording.
 With the Neon Player interface, you can assign hotkeys to your annotations to ensure efficient labelling of important events in your recordings.
-The Plugin also loads any events that were created in Pupil Cloud or in real-time on the Companion Device using the Monitor app or real-time API.
-But annotations created by this Plugin are not loadable in Pupil Cloud.
+The Plugin also loads any events that were created in real-time on the Companion Device using the Monitor app or real-time API.

 ::: tip
 Any custom field encountered in the annotations will be exported as an additional column.